Eugene S. Pulliam National Journalism Writing Award Rules and Guidelines

 In 2001, the Pulliam family made a long-term funding commitment to Ball State University to support the award.
 The focus comes from the department’s commitment to excellence in writing as a basic requirement for all phases of journalism.
 In brief, the award honors a writer who has displayed excellence in crafting an article with compelling writing skills.
 The recipient is expected to accept an expense-paid trip to campus in April to receive the award at a luncheon, meet with students and present talks on the winning article.

 Who qualifies: The award will be given for an article published during the calendar year ending Dec.
-31, 2014.
+31, 2017.
 It must be either a single article or one selected article chosen from a series.
 We cannot accept multiple-day series.
-The material must have been written by a single writer and have appeared in some form of print or online journalism.
+The material must have been reported and written by a single author and must have appeared in some form of print or online journalism (not self-published).
 Only one entry per writer may be submitted.
 Entries are also limited to five per publication and 15 per publisher of multiple newspapers and magazines.

 How to enter: No entry form is required.
 However, all entries must be submitted on 8 ½” x 11” paper.
 This is necessary because copies must be made and mailed to judges.
 Any entries not meeting this requirement will be disqualified.
 A good quality photocopy is acceptable, but please don’t reduce to less than 75 percent of original size.
 Accompanying photos are not necessary.